cdot/Dive-Club-Resources/DATABASES.md

 ### If there is no database

-*IN PROGRESS - DOESN'T WORK YET*

 If you don't configure a database then the app will fall back to logging to LocalStorage in the browser.
 This is mainly intended for use with a portable compressor, when you are away from the internet.

-If the LocalStorage contains logging records, they will automatically be synched to the main database the next time you connect.
+TODO: If the LocalStorage contains logging records, they will automatically be synched to the main database the next time you connect.

 ## Remote read-only database